gigablast/open-source-search-engine/README.md

 open-source-search-engine
 =========================

-An open source web and enterprise search engine.
+An open source web and enterprise search engine and spider/crawler.
 As can be seen on http://www.gigablast.com/ .

 RUNNING GIGABLAST
 -----------------